Enjoy a wonderful day out on our traditional Jukung dive boat.

 Book some dives with World Diving!

-Complete the form below to make an inquiry for fun dives with World Diving.
+Complete the form below to make an inquiry for fun dives or dive and stay packages with World Diving.

 Remember, to dive you should be in good physical health.
 Review the PADI Medical Statement to make sure that you are in good shape to dive.
 Click here for more information and a PDF version of this statement.

-If you want World Diving to take care of your accommodation as well, you can make a reservation enquiry after completing this form.
+If you want World Diving to take care of alternative accommodation as well (or one of our packages), you can make a reservation enquiry after completing this form.